 The Academic and Universities Director oversees university preparation, from initial ideas about course choice through to application submission.
 A dedicated Oxbridge Coordinator oversees boys applying to Oxbridge.
 Heads of Subject also offer specialist subject support, seminars, tutorials, personal statement advice and mock interviews.
 Similarly, the Master-in-Charge of American University applications oversees all those applying to US institutions, guiding them through this particularly complex process, including the ACT and SAT admissions tests, and arranging visits from US Admissions Tutors.
+Applicants to US universities are also supported by a dedicated Guidance Counsellor.
+The School’s Careers Adviser and Head of Careers ensure that boys’ university choices dovetail with their careers planning.

 Wherever a Harrovian decides to apply, detailed and bespoke advice and resources are available to ensure that he makes the right decisions and maximises his chances of taking up the place of his choice.